salsik/blah7_hackathon/README.md

 ## Expected outcomes
 * Brainstorming

-    * Initial assessment on what outcomes should be targeted
+    * Initial assessment on what BLAH7 outcomes should be expected

-    * Preliminary data model
+        * Glycan image extraction
+        * Annotation of glycans to GlyTouCan ID
+        * Extraction of Glycan-related text
+        * Annotation of (COVID-19-related) publications with glycan-related terms

 * Development

     * Preliminary data model
-    * Initial data extraction
+    * Initial data extraction from figures in publications
+        * Take images in literature and find glycans in these images
+        * Extract monosaccarides and convert this information into text format
+    * How can we annotate these figures in publications
+        * We find the accession number in GlyTouCan IDs

 ## Expected audience